techplot26/AjanthaYogaSessionBookingSystem/README.md

 **Backend API:**

 http://3.26.242.17:5001/
+Demo Credentials

+Admin Account
+Email: admin@ajanthayoga.com
+Password: Admin@123

+User Account
+Email: testuser@ajanthayoga.com
+Password: Test@123

-> Note: EC2 instance may be stopped in status due to avoiding personal AWS charges may incur as .Also the Public ip may subject to change as per AWS instance login.
+> Note: EC2 instance may be stopped in status due to avoiding personal AWS charges may incur as .Also the Public ip may subject to change as per personal AWS instance login.

 ---